NonerKao/PMU_enhancement_proposal/proposal.md

 The current facility provided by RISC-V hardware performance monitors (HPM) is not sufficient for general use, e.g. **perf** in Linux or **hwpmc** in BSDs.
-In this proposal, we will address what current spec lacks and provide the solutions we have in Andes Technology, taking Linux perf as an example.
+In this proposal, we will address what current spec lacks and provide the solutions we have in our prototype, taking Linux perf as an example.
 We believe that this proposal will serve as a starting point of discussion towards improving RISC-V HPM.

 ### Background -- Perf Sampling